<< Back to Care Sheets

 General Information:

-The African fat tail gecko (Hemitheconyx caudicinctus) is native to the West
+The African fat tail gecko (Hemitheconyx caudicinctus) is native to

-of 8-10 inches and easily 100 grams (g).
-Babies are around 3-3½” in
+a length of 8 to 10 inches and easily 100 grams.
+Babies are around 3 to 3 1/2

-dwellers.
+they are ground dwellers.
 Being nocturnal they are most active at night.
-Fat tails are very similar
+Fat

-to leopard geckos although there are a few physical differences.
-Fat tails have
+tails are very similar to leopard geckos although there are a few physical differences.

 Housing: